 Chemistry majors have rich opportunities to perform and present original research of their own, to engage in a culture and tradition of inquiry that is simultaneously rigorous and rewarding, and to take part in a variety of collaborations with the faculty.

-Chemistry at Utica College
+Chemistry at Utica University

 A Degree That Works

-UC's chemistry major prepares you for career opportunities in environmental management and technology, industrial research and production, teaching, as well as graduate study.
+Utica's chemistry major prepares you for career opportunities in environmental management and technology, industrial research and production, teaching, as well as graduate study.
 Graduates of the chemistry program have taken leadership positions at:

 - Pratt & Whitney